 Modern companies are under intense pressure to accelerate digital transformation (DX).
 Simply put, to compete and win, organizations need to “up their data game” by leveraging analytics to optimize all aspects of business.
+They are rapidly turning to data observability to help them.

 So how do you up your data game?
 Take the same approach as you take with other lines of business: leverage analytics to improve data operations so data operations can deliver superior analytics for the rest of the company.
 Operational data excellence can be achieved by focusing on objectives that are common to other lines of business, including: